 Add titles to pages and file names so it is clear to which problem they belong.
 For example, Problem 1, prob1.v, prob1.vt,...

 Diagrams.
 If a problem requires a diagram, include details such as datapath, memory, control, I/O, pipeline stages, word widths in bits, etc. There must be enough detail so that the exact functional operation of the block can be determined by someone with a reasonable knowledge of what simple blocks do.
-A satisfactory diagram may sometimes require multiple pages of paper taped together into a single large sheet.
+A satisfactory diagram may require an extra-large sheet.

 a table printed by your verilog testbench module listing all inputs and corresponding outputs,